Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/Humanities/BUFFER.md

 # 2025-02-04

+- Falling men
-- Publishing sensitive or offensive information
+	- Publication of sensitive or offensive information
 	- Weaponisation of trauma

 # 2025-02-07

-- Jon Stewart humorist:
+- Jon Stewart humorist
 	- Good:
 		- Makes serious topics more approchable
 		- Encourages people to follow the news